-- 1 foreach basic block B do

-- 2 mark B as unprocessed

-- 3 DAG_DFS(r)

-- \triangleright r is the CFG root node

-- 4 foreach root node L of the loop nesting forest do
+foreach basic block B do mark B as unprocessed a DAG_DFS(r) 4 foreach root node L of the loop nesting forest do 5 LoopTree_DFS(L) \triangleright r is the CFG root node

-- 5 | LoopTree_DFS(L)

-The post-order traversal is shown in Algorithm 7.2, which performs a simple depth-first search and gives partial liveness sets to every basic block of the CFG.
+The post-order traversal is shown in Algorithm 9.2, which performs a simple depth-first search and gives partial liveness sets to every basic block of the CFG.
 The algorithm roughly corresponds to the pre-computation step of the traditional iterative data-flow analysis; However, back-edges are not considered during the traversal.
-Recalling the definition of liveness for φ -functions, PhiUses(B) denotes the set of variables live-out of basic block B due to uses by φ -functions in successors of B. Similarly, PhiDefs(B) denotes the set of variables defined by a φ -function in B.
+Recalling the definition of liveness for φ -functions, PhiUses(B) denotes the set of variables live-out of basic block B due to uses by φ -functions forward control flow graph back-edge in successors of B. Similarly, PhiDefs(B) denotes the set of variables defined by a φ -function in B.